pmatsinopoulos/wheel-run-web-site/content/pages/contact.md

       # Contact Us

-      ## We will respond ASAP
+      ## We will respond soon

-      Send us your message using the form below and we will try to get back to you as soon as possible.
+      Send us your message using the form below and we will try to get back to you very soon.
     color: tint
     marginBottom: mb-1
     _template: content